metamn/react/content/blog/on-design-sytems/index.md

 1. Interaction design employs gestures.
 Like [updating the site on cursor movement](https://violuk.com/).
 For that we need a web framework supporting real-time interface updates.
 Like **React**.
 2. Gestures involve input devices like keyboard, mouse, touchpad, touchscreen, camera for now and glasses, gloves in the future. **Accessibility (A11y)** libraries offer the best available cross-browser and cross-device gesture management tools today.
 3. Interaction design deals with meaningful content.
 If the content is meaningful for humans it should be meaningful for machines too.
 This means **SEO** and **Server Side Rendering (SSR)**.
-4. Content is continously updated and transformed.
+4. Content is continuously updated and transformed.
 This can result in thousands of content pieces on a single page, which requires **virtual lists** for performant rendering.
 5. Internal audience requires to packaging.
 Registries like **[NPM](https://www.npmjs.com/)** are not required to publish the code.

 Using common terms the main features become: